fastapi/fastapi/docs/en/docs/features.md

 It's all based on standard **Python 3.6 type** declarations (thanks to Pydantic).
 No new syntax to learn.
 Just standard modern Python.

-If you need a 2 minute refresher of how to use Python types (even if you don't use FastAPI), check the short tutorial: [Python Types](python-types.md){.internal-link target=_blank}.
+If you need a 2-minute refresher of how to use Python types (even if you don't use FastAPI), check the short tutorial: [Python Types](python-types.md){.internal-link target=_blank}.

 You write standard Python with types: